Bikes · Resale guide

 How Much Is a Used Honda CB200X Worth in India?

-A used Honda CB200X is worth ₹61,000 to ₹97,000 in India in 2026, depending on its condition, mileage, and service history.
-This range reflects a bike that launched in 2021, meaning even the newest units are now five years old.
-Factors like accident history, number of previous owners, and the city of sale significantly influence the final price.
+A used Honda CB200X is worth ₹78,000 to ₹1,50,000 in India in 2026, depending on its condition, age, and service history.
+This range reflects a bike that’s typically 4-5 years old by now.
+The upper end is for a meticulously maintained, low-mileage unit, while the lower end accounts for bikes with visible wear and higher odometer readings.
+Factors like accident history, number of previous owners, and city of registration also play a significant role in determining the final price.

 Is the Honda CB200X Still Worth It in 2026?